zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/database.md

 ### Records Query

-Queries records from the source instance database, resolves to a list of dynamically created `Object Type` based on the table columns.
+Queries records from the source instance, resolves to a List Of programatically generated `Object Type` based on the table columns schema.

 {% image %}
 ![Database Records Query](/assets/ytp/sources/db-query-records.webp)